neicnordic/neic2017.nordforsk.org/_workshops/notebook-hackathon.md

 develop and adapt notebooks to fit your training needs and ideas.
 The notebook environment is provided from CSC’s cloud service and previous experience with the technology is not strictly necessary.

+The workshop is aimed at participants who give training, technical support for training or are otherwise interested in hacking notebooks.
+Programming experience will be useful, but the idea is to have different people working together and sharing their skill-sets.